contributte/gopay/.docs/README.md

 ### Before payment

 Before payment, you need to create a form with the corresponding payment buttons.
 Each payment channel is represented by one button.
-You can add to the form  Buttons simply add via **Binder** with the `bindPaymentButtons ()` method:
+You can add buttons to the form simply via Binder with the `bindPaymentButtons()` method:

 ```php
 $binder->bindPaymentButtons($service, $form, [$this, 'submitForm']);